open-quantum-safe/tsc/security/response-process.md

 The Quarterback identifies the person or people who are most qualified to assess the report and, if necessary, develop a fix.
 The Quarterback provides them with all necessary information.
-These domain experts may not be members of the VMT, but they should be people whom the VMT trusts to handle security-related information.
+These domain experts may or may not be members of the VMT, but they should be people whom the VMT trusts to handle security-related information.
 It is possible that the Quarterback will also be the team member who is most qualified to assess the issue.

 ### Assessing the report